XanthosX/Vintel/README.md

 Vintel is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).

-**Vintel does not play sounds - is there a remedy for this?**

-The most likely cause of this is that pyglet is not installed.

 **A litte bit to big for such a little tool.**

 The .exe ships with the complete environment and needed libs.
 You could save some space using the the source code instead.

 **What platforms are supported?**

 Vintel runs on Mac (OS X), Windows and Linux.
-Mac and Windows standalone packages are provided with each release.
-Linux users are advised to install all the requirements listed above then download and run from source.
+Windows standalone packages are provided with each release.
+Linux and Mac users are advised to install all the requirements listed above then download and run from source.

 **What file system permissions does Vintel need?**